rakkitect/rakkitect/README.md

 - 👋 Hi, hello, bonjour
-- 👀 Interested in networks and cybersecurity
+- 👀 Interested in networks and cybersecurity, as well as gamedev (on free-time)

 <!---
 rakkitect/rakkitect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.